Guide To Choosing Rope - Choosing The Right Rope - Ropes Direct

 Things to think about

-3. How strong the rope needs to be
+3. How strong does the rope actually need to be?

-5. Thickness: Our ropes are categorised by the diameter (the cross section of the rope) not the circumference.
+6. How thick do you need it?
+Our ropes are measured by the diameter (the cross section of the rope) not the circumference.
 Diameters are measured in millimetres.
 See picture below.

 Be Inspired